-- We will issue a public notice in local newspapers and the Belfast Gazette for two weeks and on the website confirming: - (i) Adoption of the Local Policies Plan; and - (ii) Where to obtain copies of the Local Policies Plan, the Department's Direction and the accompanying Independent Examiner's Report. - We will make the Local Policies Plan and the Department's Direction and accompanying Independent Examiner's Report available on our website with hard copies available upon request at a specified price; - We will write to Key Consultees and those who submitted representations advising them of the adoption of the Local Policies Plan, and where to obtain copies together with the Department's Direction and the Independent Examiner's Report.
+- We will issue a public notice in local newspapers for two consecutive weeks and in the Belfast Gazette for one week and on the website confirming: - (i) Adoption of the Local Policies Plan; and - (ii) Where to obtain copies of the Local Policies Plan, the Department's Direction and the accompanying Independent Examiner's Report. - We will make the Local Policies Plan and the Department's Direction and accompanying Independent Examiner's Report available at our Connect Centres and publish on our website, with hard copies available upon request at a specified price; - We will write to Key Consultees and those who submitted representations advising them of the adoption of the Local Policies Plan, and where to obtain copies together with the Department's Direction and the Independent Examiner's Report.